GammaStrategies/eulerswap-delta-neutral-strategy/README.md

 ## 1. Target strategy on EulerSwap

 This strategy is designed for **EulerSwap**, a novel AMM protocol that integrates lending and swapping into a unified architecture.
-The core goal is to remain **delta-neutral** while capturing fees from market-making activity, by dynamically adjusting the liquidity curve.
+The core goal is to remain **delta neutral** while capturing fees from market-making activity, by dynamically adjusting the liquidity curve.

 ### 🧩 Core mechanism